pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 ### Creating resource types

-!!!
-Note
-    Once you have created a resource type, it is not possible to delete it from the organizer account entirely.
-    You can still edit and rename the resource type in order to repurpose it.

 Before you can create and manage individual resources, you have to create resource types.
 A resource type may, for example, represent the following: